As I focus on the light, my thoughts are with Paris.

 Whoever invented the reservoir must have done it with him alone in mind.
 It was without flaw, a perfect lake set in the most unexpected of locations.*

-Midtown and Upper Manhattan vistas wrap around the western, southern and eastern edges of the water’s expanse; prominent buildings look miniature from across the lake (the Guggenheim – so tiny!) and on a good day, the sun sets behind a silhouetted skyline.
-I don’t venture to Central Park often enough, though when I do, viewing New York City from such gorgeous perspectives makes it really worthwhile.
+You can see midtown and upper Manhattan from the western, southern and eastern edges of the reservoir.
+Prominent buildings look miniature from across the lake (the Guggenheim – so tiny!) and on a good day, you can see the sun sets behind a silhouetted skyline.
+I don’t venture to Central Park often enough, but when I do, seeing these New York City views makes it really worthwhile.

 I’ve been living in New York, on and off, for about six years and only recently learned that in 1994, the reservoir was dedicated to Jacqueline Kennedy Onassis; it was “renamed for the beloved first lady who lived nearby and often enjoyed a run along the 1 1/2-mile jogging track that circles the water.”
 Initially, this massive pool of water was named the Central Park Reservoir, built in 1862.